- One of the most famous celebrity homes of all time, Neverland Ranch will forever be remembered as Michael Jackson’s house

 The history of Neverland Ranch – Before it became Michael Jackson’s house

 Originally known as the Zaca Laderas Ranch, the massive spread of land spanning across 2,700 acres was purchased by William Boone in 1977.

 A successful property developer, Boone was so enchanted with the property that he wanted to make it the perfect home for him and his family.

 He started by renaming the estate the Sycamore Valley Ranch, a name the property has reverted back to in recent years, in an attempt to shake off the Michael Jackson connection.

 Drawing on his years of experience building excellent homes, Boone enlisted the help of architect Robert Altevers to design the main structures on the property, and the two of them spent more than two years coming up with the perfect plans and designs for the estate.

-What had been an undeveloped stretch of cowboy country would soon be replaced by Bone’s dream world, complete with a 13,000-square-foot main house and multiple outbuildings, spectacular gardens and a four-acre lake with a five-foot waterfall and a stone bridge.
+What had been an undeveloped stretch of cowboy country would soon be replaced by Boone’s dream world, complete with a 13,000-square-foot main house and multiple outbuildings, spectacular gardens, and a four-acre lake with a five-foot waterfall and a stone bridge.